Disclaimer

 BNF recommends a combination of 2 antiemetic drugs with different mechanisms of action in those with risk factors for post-operative nausea and vomiting.

-• Cyclizine is licensed for post-operative nausea and vomiting caused by opioids and general anaesthetics
+Cyclizine is specifically licensed for post-operative nausea and vomiting caused by opioids and general anaesthetics)

-If a drug failed → switch to a different class of antiemetic.
+Step up: if a drug failed to control symptoms → switch to a different class of antiemetic.

 References